-Summary:
+Features:

 - Arithmetical operations are not cheap.

 - There is only one instance of value n.

-- There are 2^k instances of length k.
+- There are $2^k$ instances of length k or less.

-- The size of value n is $\log n$.
+- The size (length) of value n is $\log n$ .

-- The cost may decrease when n increases in value, but generally increases when n increases in length.
+- The cost may decrease when n increases in value, but generally increases when n increases in size (length).